Bahrain-SEB-15/react-hoot-front-end/create-a-hoot/README.md

 - AAU, I should be able to create a hoot post.

-This will require a component that allows users to create new hoots.
-Upon submitting a new hoot, the user should be redirected back to the hoot list page.
+This will require a `<form>` component that allows users to create new hoots.
+Upon submitting a new hoot, the user should be redirected back to the list page.

-Creating a new hoot will require making a `POST` request to our server.
+To create a hoot, we'll make a `POST` request to our server.
 When a request is made, we'll use the response to update the `hoots` state held in `src/App.jsx`.
+This data will then flow down to `src/components/HootList/HootList.jsx`, where we will be able to see our newly added hoot.

 ## Scaffold the component